George Anson's voyage around the world: Voyage

 Anson had hoped to stay only long enough to pick up firewood, fresh water and provisions but the main mast of Tryal needed repairs that took almost a month.
 Meanwhile, the men on shore in makeshift tents were exposed to mosquitoes and malaria.
 Although 28 men from the Centurion had died while in port, the number of sick taken back on board when they left on 18 January 1741 had increased from 80 to 96.
 A wide variety of fruits and vegetables were available but it is unclear how much actually came on board.
 The official account noted a "great plenty" but one journal keeper said it was enough only to feed all the crew for a single day.
 Although Portugal was not at war with England and in theory was an ally under the Anglo-Portuguese Alliance, the governor was later revealed to have notified Spanish Buenos Aires where Pizarro's squadron had arrived.
 Although waiting for provisions, Pizarro immediately put to sea sailing south to get around Cape Horn before the British.

 Anson sailed 18 January 1741 intending to stop at Puerto San Julián (near the eastern entrance to the Strait of Magellan) where there was no European presence but supposedly bountiful supplies of salt.
 Four days later, in a storm, the repaired mast of Tryal broke, forcing the Gloucester to take it in tow.
 During the same storm, the Pearl was separated from the squadron and her captain died, with First Lieutenant Sampson Salt taking command.
-Sampson then sighted five ships with the lead ship bearing English colors, but was dismayed to find at the last moment it was the Spanish ships.
+Sampson then sighted five ships with the lead ship bearing English colours, but was dismayed to find at the last moment it was the Spanish ships.
 The crew frantically threw overboard everything not immediately needed and hoisted extra sail.
 The Spanish ships held back from chasing, believing Pearl was headed for a shoal, but it was spawning fish, not rocks, in the water, and the Pearl was able to escape as darkness fell.